skye-glitch/anonymization_workflow/README.md

 ### annotation directory

-The annotation directory provides a notebook that can be used to take a set of annotated tickets, split them into training, dev, and sets and then convert them into spacy Doc files.
+The annotation directory provides a notebook, `convert.py` that can be used to take a set of annotated tickets, split them into training, dev, and sets and then convert them into spacy Doc files.
+We provide a text file containing a few sample tickets as well as a sample JSON file containing annotations in the expected format.
 The entire set of annotated tickets is also converted into a spacy Doc file if the annotated tickets will only be used for evaluation and not for the training of a new model.